-What is two-factor authentication and how can it help your business stay secure?
+What is multi-factor authentication (MFA) and how can it help your business stay secure?
 You may not realize it, but you probably use or have used two-factor authentication in the recent past.
 So, what is it exactly?
-Two-factor authentication is a method of controlled access that enables a second method of authenticating a user alongside the usual username and password.
-Google, Twitter, and Apple are typical examples of parties that allow two-factor.
+Multi-factor is a method of controlled access that enables a second method of authenticating a user alongside the usual username and password.
+Google, Twitter, and Apple are typical examples of parties that allow multi-factor.

 These secondary confirmation methods are usually always accessible to the user and no one else.
-You may have also noticed that included in many newer laptops and smart phones there is an option to enable a fingerprint as a login method.
-You can use this alongside the standard login as a two-factor method of access.
+You may have also noticed that included in many newer laptops and smartphones there is an option to enable a fingerprint as a login method.
+You can use this alongside the standard login as a MFA of access.

 Authentication does, however, help to avoid unwanted access to computers, phones, and in some cases the physical place of business.
-This can become particularly useful in situations where employees take company laptops and smart phones off company property.
+This can become particularly useful in situations where employees take company laptops and smartphones off company property.
 This is a concern if there is sensitive information contained on these devices.
-Even if a workstation itself is not secured by the two-factor method, the information stored within it can take advantage of two-factor.
+Even if a workstation itself is not secured by the two-factor method, the information stored within it can take advantage of MFA.

 Remember, even with the most advanced security measures in place, the weakest link will always be human error.
-Therefore, proper training for employees is just as important as two-factor authentication and physical security.
-TCS, can keep you up to date with all of IT’s best security practices.
-To learn more about a secure mobile device policy for your company fill our the form below or call us at 336.804.8449.
+Therefore, proper training for employees is just as important as MFA and physical security.
+Total Computer Solutions, can keep you up to date with all of IT’s best security practices.
+To learn more about a secure mobile device policy for your company fill the form here or call us at 336.804.8449.